 By sending me an email, you accept that I may publish that email in the mailbag series if it contains something interesting that is relevant to this blog and its mission.
 If the email deals with an already existing post and the content does not merit another one, a response might be posted in the corresponding comment section.
 By default, I will also post the name of the sender, but no additional information with regards to identity.
 I will always honor requests to do otherwise (i.e. not post name, or post additional information).

 Most people make a conscious effort to maintain a constructive attitude in their criticisms and avoid abusive behavior.

 Due to excessive amount of comment form spam, I tried replacing it with an image of the contact email.
-Sadly, this also generated a lot of spam, so I am trying a more tricky way to communicate it: the first part of the contact email for this blog is the blog name in one word and the email service is provided by the world’s largest search engine (the one that starts with a “g”).
+Sadly, this also generated a lot of spam, so I am trying a more tricky way to communicate it: the first part of the contact email for this blog is the website name in one word and the stuff after the email sign is the world’s largest email provider (starts with a “g”).

 Credits: the header image is provided by FreeWebHeaders.com.
-Social media buttons (excluding instagram) by IconTexto (Bruno Maia), CC BY-NC 4.0.
-Instagram button by BlackVariant (non-commercial).
+Social media buttons (not including Medium) by S-Icons.